Administrative Assistant II

-Kim joined the staff of the School of Criminal Justice in August of 2010 after working for the University of Nevada-Reno for 14 years.
-She is currently the Administrative Assistant II that works with the class schedules, course evaluations, book orders, and assists students in getting into the classes they need.
-Kim also makes sure that the office has the proper supplies and assists the faculty, students, and other staff with technical needs on computers and other office equipment.
-She is in the process of earning her bachelor’s degree in the Department of Occupational, Workforce, and Leadership Studies and hopes to graduate in the Fall of 2016.
-She will then move on to obtain a master’s degree in professional counseling.
+Sarah Braasch joined the staff of the School of Criminal Justice in December of 2018.
+She works with the class schedules, course evaluations, book orders, and assists students in getting into the classes they need.
+Sarah also makes sure that the office has the proper supplies and assists the faculty, students, and other staff with technical needs on computers and other office equipment.
+Sarah earned a Bachelor of Music in Flute Performance from Portland State University in Portland, Oregon, in 2014.
+She teaches privately and performs with the Texas State Flute Choir.

 Andrea Adams Shimek